ftfernandes/model-validator-labdaps/README.md

 # model-validator-labdaps
-Generic validator that uses a saved model (pkl) and test with new data
+Generic validator that uses a saved model (pkl) in MLFlow and test with new data